 PROXY PREACHING.-A traveling man fell into conversation with the porter of a Pullman car.
 He learned that the porter had planned in his earlier life to be a preacher.
-At about the same time his brother felt the call to preach, and the porter told him to go on to school, and he would help support the leading ministers of his race and denomination.
+At about the same time his prother felt the call to preach, and the porter told him to go on to school, and he would help support him.
+The brother went to college and became one of the leading ministers of his race and denomination.
 The porter, when the traveling man met him, had been on that Pullman car for thirty years, and was happy over the work that his brother was doing and which had been made possible largely through his own sacrifices.
-That preacher brother was at that time Bishop Scott, of the Methodist Episcopal Church. with Liberia as his field.
+That preacher brother was at that time Bishop Scott, of the Methodist Episcopal Church, with Liberia as his field.
 We verified the story and found it to be true.
-All hail to the humble men and women who have helped to make others great by their own self-forgetfulness!-The Watchman-Examiner, Feb.
+All hall to the humble men and women who have helped to make others great by their own self-forgetfulness!-The Watchman-Examiner, Feb.
 16, 1933.